jgoulah/mastering-failure/oscon2015.md

 # Personal Mastery

-an individual holds great importance in a learning organization.
+an individual holds great importance in a learning organization

 ^ Continuous self-improvement holds as much importance as commitment and work for the organization.
 Employees need to grow and work on their own goals.